-I have seen more than eighty films from 2019’s slate and believe you me it is hard to pin down my favourites to just ten, so I have narrowed it down to twelve.
+I have seen more than eighty films from 2019’s slate and believe you-me it is hard to pin down my favourites to just ten, so I have narrowed it down to twelve.
 This didn’t actually help much, and I still had to leave a ton of films out.

-I’m also going to do something a little different this year and highlight a few performers who really blew me away in 2019.
+I’m also going to do something a little different this year and highlight a few performers who really blew me away this year.
 So without any further ado, let’s get into the best of 2019

-Another Vancouver International Film Festival has come and gone and we saw quite a few movies this time around.
+Another Vancouver International Film Festival has come and gone, and we saw quite a few movies this time around.
 While there were tons to see, here are my five favourites of the twenty-plus I saw, presented in alphabetical order.

-It’s this story that is at the heart of the theme in Portrait of a Lady on Fire, a film as concerned with memory as it is with love.
+This story is at the heart of the theme in Portrait of a Lady on Fire, a film as concerned with memory as it is with love.
 As the three principal women discuss in the film, is Orpheus a fool for looking back when he knows that will seal his love’s fate?
 Or is he a fool for love who wants to catch a final glimpse of his love exactly as she is in that moment, exactly as he loves her, and forgo putting them both through a second painful death?